-Cybersecurity is a complex system that incorporates a resilience-focused approach towards internet-exposed software & hardware infrastructures to rule out existing and potential vulnerabilities that may affect companies, customers, and relevant stakeholders.
+Cybersecurity is a complex system that incorporates a resilience-focused approach to internet-exposed software and hardware infrastructures to rule out existing and potential vulnerabilities that may affect companies, customers, and relevant stakeholders.
 However, regulatory compliance takes no less consideration than cyber threats in the business environment.

-Business responsibility to commit to the industry-standard controls might often be misinterpreted as an imposed obligation that carries inconvenience, struggle, and financial expenses.
-Even though it's an overwhelming topic, compliant company culture establishes an organization's trustworthiness, integrity, and maturity in the industry landscape — why and how will be discussed in this article.
+The responsibility of businesses to commit to industry-standard controls might often be misinterpreted as an imposed obligation that carries inconvenience, struggle, and financial expenses.
+Even though it's an overwhelming topic, a compliant company culture establishes an organization's trustworthiness, integrity, and maturity in the industry landscape — why and how will be discussed in this article.

 What is cybersecurity compliance?